Things to do in Villefranche-sur-Mer

 Visit the Citadelle Saint-Elme

 The trip up the hill to the Citadelle Saint-Elme in Villefranche-sur-Mer is worth it just for the incredible panoramic views of the bay.
-This hulking medieval fortress was built in 1557 and is now home to the Town Hall of Villefranche-sur-Mer as well as an open-air theatre and three museums.
+This hulking medieval fortress was built in 1557 and is now home to the Town Hall as well as an open-air theatre and three museums.

 It’s completely free to take in the view, though, and throughout the stony walls are sculptures to discover and a beautiful garden overlooking the water.